-These yearlings were fed Solmin minerals from the first week which almost eliminated worm drenching on Des Holmes's farm which had such bad calf rearing problems after 20 years of rearing calves, that his vet advised him to sell the property because it was "worm infested".
+These yearlings were fed Feedtech minerals from the first week which almost eliminated worm drenching on Des Holmes's farm which had such bad calf rearing problems after 20 years of rearing calves, that his vet advised him to sell the property because it was "worm infested".
 Look at the excellent pasture on raw poor Rukuhia peat, correctly limed and fertilised.

-Des was amazed at how tame they became even to strangers like below who was a visiting client of mine.
-Many have reported this improvement of tameness in animals on Solmin minerals.
+Des was amazed at how tame they became even to strangers like this visiting client of mine.
+Many have reported this improvement of tameness in animals on Feedtech minerals.